-A. LOCAL PLANNING AGENCY REVIEW
+A. LOCAL PLANNING AGENCY REVIEW:

-Staff provided background information CPA2007-49 and reviewed the staff report and recommendations.

-General questions and answers ensued.
-Discussion took place about expanding the boundaries and including a 95 acre tract of land located south of Buckingham Park.
+Staff provided brief presentation covering the proposed changes and recommendations outlined in CPA2007-49.
+This was followed by general questions and answers between the LPA members and staff.
+There was discussion about expanding the boundaries and including a 95 acre tract of land located south of Buckingham Park.

 One LPA member expressed concerns with including the 95 acre tract of land if this has not been discussed with the property owners.
 The LPA chairman asked if anyone from the public wished to comment on this item.
-Public input was received from:

-The Buckingham Community Planning Panel president, two Buckingham residents and their planning consultant spoke in favor of the Buckingham plan amendment as submitted by the Buckingham Community Planning Panel and asked the LPA to recommend transmittal of the amendment as submitted by the planning panel.
+The Buckingham Community Planning Panel president, two Buckingham residents and their planning consultant, who spoke in favor of the Buckingham plan amendment as submitted by the Buckingham Community Planning Panel asked that the LPA recommend transmittal of the amendment as submitted by the planning panel.